meeeyuh/meeeyuh.github.io/about.md

 <details>
 <summary>📊 My Other Passion Projects</summary>
 <h2>My Other Passion Projects</h2>
-Outside of disc golf, I love **tracking random data** and creating structured ways to measure growth.
-My **"Year of 36"** project is one of my biggest undertakings—an annual reflection and goal-setting system inspired by Groundhog Day Resolutions.
+Outside of disc golf, I love <i>tracking random data</i> and creating structured ways to measure growth.
+My <b>"Year of 36"</b> project is one of my biggest undertakings—an annual reflection and goal-setting system inspired by Groundhog Day Resolutions.

 I've always got some ideas and new things I'd like to try up my sleeve...
 </details>